 Exhibit 9 gives a comparison of Insured 3's allocation of costs on a ground-up basis versus ABC Re's liability in the layer.
-This exhibit demonstrates the differences in development for policy year 1968 versus all policy years in the coverage block, both in dollars and as a percentage of ultimate.
+Exhibit 9 demonstrates the differences in development for policy year 1968 and across all policy years in the coverage block, both in dollars and as a percentage of ultimate.